Timothy Webster: Death

 When Pinkerton heard the news of the sentence, he and President Lincoln sent a message to the Confederacy threatening that if Webster was put to death, the Union would reciprocate by hanging a Confederate spy.
 Union policy had been to keep Confederate spies in jail and exchange them for Union prisoners.

 The Confederacy ignored the threat and on April 29, 1862, Timothy Webster climbed the gallows in Richmond, Virginia at Camp Lee.
 After the initial attempt to hang Webster failed, he was helped to the gallows again and was heard to say, "I suffer a double death!" before being killed on the second attempt.
 He was buried in Richmond, but in 1871, Pinkerton sent George Bangs and Thomas G. Robinson (Timothy's son-in-law) to Richmond to locate his body and bring it to Onarga, Illinois for burial.
-He was buried next to his father, Timothy Webster Sr., and his son, Timothy Webster Jr.
+He was buried next to his father, Timothy Webster Sr., and his son, Timothy Webster III.